 - Conduct two outreach attempts over the course of a week (or until the student is reached).

 - Please consider the variety of methods available to contact your students.
 All professional staff advisors have access to texting through EAB Navigate.
 Navigate texts cannot exceed 160 characters but can be a great way to reach students who are unresponsive to email.

-- Best practice would entail “elevating” the contact method with each subsequent attempt to reach the student.
+- Consider “elevating” the contact method with each subsequent attempt to reach the student.